Postal (film)

 Postal is a 2007 action comedy film based on the Postal video game series.
 Directed and co-written by Uwe Boll, it stars Zack Ward, Dave Foley, Chris Coppola, Jackie Tohn, J. K. Simmons, Verne Troyer, Larry Thomas, David Huddleston and Seymour Cassel.

 Postal was released in Germany on October 18, 2007, followed by a release in the United States on May 23, 2008.
-It received negative reviews and was a box office flop, grossing $146,741 against a $15 million production budget.
+It received mostly negative reviews and was a box office flop, grossing $146,741 against a $15 million production budget.

 Plot

-The film begins with a prologue, showing Asif and Nabi, a fictional portrayal of two of the Flight 11 hijackers during the 9/11 attacks, debating the number of virgins they get as a reward for carrying out the attacks.
-After a long debate, they decide to call Osama bin Laden, their leader, to find out the exact amount.
-Osama tells them that there "are not enough virgins to go around", and upon hearing this, the two hijackers abandon the attack in dismay and happily change their flight path to the Bahamas.
-At this moment, however, the passengers of the plane storm the cockpit and attempt to retake the plane.
-In the struggle, the terrorists try and reason with the passengers, but to no avail, and ultimately, the plane inadvertently flies into the South tower of the World Trade Center.
+Two of the hijackers of American Airlines Flight 11 debate the number of virgins they get in heaven as a reward for carrying out the September 11 attacks.
+They call their leader, Osama Bin Laden, to find out, but when they learn heaven is short of virgins they abandon the plan in dismay and change the flight path to the Bahamas.
+At this moment, however, the passengers storm the cockpit and attempt to retake control; despite the terrorists attempting to explain the change of plan, the plane is inadvertently flown into the South tower of the World Trade Center.